ttntm/ttntm/src/blog/2024/50-albums-80s.md

 My favorite Kreator album.

-A furious German thrash metal record that's intense, relentless and full of aggression:
+A furious German thrash metal record that's intense, relentless and full of aggression.
+It's really heavy and intense for '86, bordering on death/thrash, despite death metal being in it's infancy still ("Seven Churches" was released in '85).

 I remember wearing a matching t-shirt to a first aid class and having an interesting conversation about the album title printed on the back of the shirt - fun times!